YunoHost-Apps/yuno-archive_ynh/doc/DESCRIPTION.md

 ### Features

-- Choose the backup target (local Yunohost archives, external drive, rclone repository)
+- Choose the backup target (local YunoHost archives, external drive, Rclone repository)
 - Schedule backups at regular intervals
 - Choose the items and applications to back up
 - Send email alerts at the end of the backup